 National Fire Prevention Week is Sunday, October 7 through Saturday, October 13.
-This is a great time to review your fire safety procedures and to make sure that your fireplace and chimney system are running safely and efficiently, and at Old Dominion Chimney Service, we’d love to help you do just that.
+This is a great time to review your fire safety procedures and to make sure that your fireplace and chimney system are running safely and efficiently, and at Old Dominion Chimneys, we’d love to help you do just that.

 Annual Inspection and Cleaning